mcprotocol v2024-11-05

 tools: MCProtocol::ServerCapabilitiesTools.new(listChanged: true),

-resources: MCProtocol::ServerCapabilitiesResources.new(subscribe: true)
+resources: MCProtocol::ServerCapabilitiesResources.new(subscribe: true),

 )

-Building an MCP Server
+Building an Enhanced MCP Server

 require "mcprotocol"